 Observations and Reflections

-Acts recounting of Paul’s journey to Jerusalem and his time spent there does not have a lot of overlap with Paul’s account in Galatians.
+The Acts’ story version of Paul’s journey to Jerusalem, and his time spent while being there, does not have a lot of overlap with Paul’s account in Galatians.

 Then after three years, I went up to Jerusalem to get acquainted with Cephas and stayed with him fifteen days.
 19 I saw none of the other apostles—only James,the Lord’s brother.
 20 I assure you before God that what I am writing you is no lie.
 (Galatians 1:18-20)

 In the letter to the Galatians Paul is defending his status as an apostle.
-It is Paul’s belief that he does not require the blessing of the apostles, however, he did meet with them anyways in order to easy his own nerves and many of his followers.
-Paul’s account of visiting with the apostles adds some detail to Luke’s story in Acts 9.
-The two stories don’t have a lot of overlapping information but they make the most sense when they are merged.
+It is Paul’s belief that he does not require the blessing of the apostles to be a disciple, however, he did meet with them anyways in order to ease his own nerves and the minds of many of his followers.
+Paul’s account of visiting with the apostles (in Galatians) adds some detail to Luke’s story in Acts 9.
+The two stories don’t have a lot of overlapping information but they make sense when they are merged.